microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Terminate" class="anchor"></a>:leftwards_arrow_with_hook: Terminate Request

 The 'terminate' request is sent from the client to the debug adapter in order to give the debuggee a chance for terminating itself.
+Clients should only call this request if the capability 'supportsTerminateRequest' is true.

 ```typescript
 interface TerminateRequest extends Request {